 Australia has a tax-free threshold, which means that you can earn up to a certain amount of yearly income without paying tax.

 You’ll only claim the tax-free threshold from your primary job (the one that earns the most).

 After that, for each dollar you earn in a certain bracket, you pay a portion to the government in income tax.
 These brackets and rates can change over time, so the best place to check for up-to-date information is the ATO’s Individual Income Tax Rates page.

 You can get an estimate of how much tax you’ll pay each year with the ATO’s simple tax calculator.

 A Medicare levy is applied unless your income is below a certain amount.

-It’s important to note that each employment contract is different, so it’s worth knowing when you are negotiating whether payments by your employer to your super are counted as part of your package, or whether super is paid on top of the dollar figure quoted in your contract.
+It’s important to note that each employment contract is different, so it’s worth knowing when you're negotiating whether payments by your employer to your super are counted as part of your package, or whether super is paid on top of the dollar figure quoted in your contract.

-- If your super is paid as part of your gross salary then if compulsory super contributions rise in the coming year, you may see your take home pay impacted.
-It’s worth considering this when you are negotiating your starting salary
+- If your super is paid as part of your gross salary, then if compulsory super contributions rise in the coming year, you may see your take home pay impacted.
+It’s worth considering this when you’re negotiating your starting salary

 - Check your super contributions are actually going into your super fund account.
 Don’t assume they are just because your payslip says so.